 The Sargan Eight is a narrow-gauge heritage railway in Serbia, running from the village of Mokra Gora to the Šargan Vitasi station.
 An extension to Višegrad in the Republika Srpska, Bosnia and Herzegovina, was finished on August 28th, 2010.
 The former East Bosnian railway with a gauge of 760 mm (2 ft 5 15⁄16 in) was an important part of the former narrow-gauge main line from Sarajevo to Belgrade and closed in 1974.
 Between 1999 and 2003 the section over the Šargan pass was rebuilt by the Serbian Ministry of Tourism and the Yugoslav State Railway (now the Serbian Railways), with a huge help from Emir Kusturica.
 Nowadays, travelers have the chance to go on an amazing train ride around the mountains in the Sargan Eight.

-Uvac lake - a breathtaking nature of the reserve Uvac is one of the most beautiful places in Serbia and a top destination for true nature lovers.
-Uvac river forms the three lakes (Uvac, Zlatar and Radoinja) and we will visit one with the most beautiful meanders, take a boat ride and enjoy hiking to the the vantagepoint over the Uvac canyon - one of the most beautiful viewpoints in Serbia.
+Uvac lake - a breathtaking Special nature reserve Uvac is one of the most beautiful places in Serbia and a top destination for true nature lovers.
+Uvac river forms the three lakes (Uvac, Zlatar and Radoinja) and we will visit one with the most beautiful meanders, take a boat ride and enjoy hiking to the the lookout over the Uvac canyon - one of the most beautiful in Serbia.
 This place is also home to protected bird species - the griffon vulture and we are bound to see lots of these nature cleaners.
 Also, you are going to explore the Ice cave and its beautiful stalactites.

 Old village Sirogojno - Building skills and interior facilitation, as well as the way of organizing business and family life of people in the hilly - mountainous areas of the Dinar region are presented in 55 buildings (of which 32 are in permanent museum exhibition) which are relocated from mt Zlatibor’s villages.